nightynighto/pytanksim/docs/source/autoapi/pytanksim/classes/index.rst

    .. attribute:: thermal_resistance

       The thermal resistance of the tank walls (K/W).
 The default is 0.
       If 0, the value will not be considered in simulations.
-If the arguments 'surface_area' and 'heat_transfer' are passed,
-      'thermal_resistance' will be calculated based on those two arguments as long as the user does not pass a value to 'thermal_resistance'.

-      :type: float, optional
+      :type: Callable, optional

    .. attribute:: surface_area